South Carolina General Assembly

 (B) A person who violates the provisions of subsection (A):

-(1) for a first offense where no great bodily injury or death resulted from the violation, is guilty of a misdemeanor and, upon conviction, must be fined not less than five hundred dollars or imprisoned for not less than ninety days nor more than three years.
-The Department of Motor Vehicles must suspend the person's driver's license for at least thirty days; or
+(1) for a first offense where no great bodily injury or death resulted from the violation, is guilty of a misdemeanor and, upon conviction, must be fined not less than five hundred dollars or imprisoned for not more than three years.
+The Department of Motor Vehicles must suspend the person's driver's license for at least thirty days;

-(3) where any of the following aggravating factors occurred during the violation, the person is guilty of a felony and, upon conviction, must be imprisoned not more than ten years and have his driver's license suspended by the department for a period of one year from the date of conviction;
+(3) where the person is found to have led law enforcement upon a high-speed pursuit, the person is guilty of a felony and, upon conviction, must be imprisoned for not more than ten years and the person's driver's license must be suspended for a period of one year from the date of conviction.
+For the purposes of this section, a high-speed pursuit occurs when the driver of the vehicle increases speed or takes evasive actions to avoid the pursuing law enforcement vehicle.

 SECTION 2.
-This act takes effect one year after approval by the Governor.
+This act takes effect one year after approval of the Governor.